garylirocks/terraform-demos/logic-app/README.md

 Note:

-- API connections need secrets/tokens
+- API connections need secrets/tokens, if you update a connection in the Logic app designer, it would create a new API connection resource
 - A bit hard to capture the workflow, better using ARM template ?